fusion-jena/MLProvCodeGen/README.md

 By following steps must be taken to add a new ML experiment to this extension:

 1. Have an existing Python script for your machine learning experiment.
-2. Paste the code into a Jupyter notebook and split it into cells following the PD\left(M_D\right) execution order.
+2. Paste the code into a Jupyter notebook and split it into cells following the execution order of your experiment.
 3. Create a Jinja template for each cell and wrap if-statements around the Python code depending on which variables are important.
-Refer to PD\left(M_D\right) and existing modules for what the provenance data of your experiment might look like.
+Refer to existing modules for what the provenance data of your experiment might look like.
 4. Load the templates in a Python procedure that also creates a new notebook element and write their rendered outputs to the notebook.
 5. Expect every local variable for the procedure to be extracted from a dictionary input.
 6. Add HTML input elements to the user interface based on your provenance variables.